(This is cross-posted at BlogHer.)

 I’m a few months shy of my 29th birthday, so in ten years I’ll be approaching 40.
 It seems kind of crazy to think so far ahead, wondering what my life will be like and what kind of relationship I’d like to have, but I know it’s not really all that long in the grand scheme of things.

 When it comes to picturing myself in a relationship ten years from now, the first thing that comes to mind is a question: Will I be in a relationship?
-But this is an example of my rational side that perpetually claws its way through — because, sure, we all know there are no guarantees about anything.
-I know that I hope I won’t be in a relationship if it’s not making me happy.
+But this is an example of my rational side which perpetually claws its way through — because, sure, we all know there are no guarantees about anything.
+I hope I won’t be in a relationship if it’s not making me happy.
 As I’ve said, I have no problem with reclaiming the word “spinster.”